-Other than as set forth below, the ASE provides references regarding former ASE employees only if the ASE receives written authorization and release from the (former) employee on forms supplied by ASE.
-Otherwise, the ASE will only verify dates of employment, the position held, and rate of pay.
-Requests for references should be directed to the HR Director.
+Other than as set forth below, ASE provides verification of employment regarding current and former ASE employees only if the ASE receives written authorization and release from the (former) employee on forms supplied by ASE.
+Otherwise, the ASE will only verify dates of employment, the position held, and full time equivalence rate.
+Requests for verification of employment should be directed to the HR Manager.